isomerpages/nlb-eyeonasia/events/upcoming-events/_posts/2020-06-25-july-event.md

 Zhong Yi is a business facilitator who is currently focused on translating technologies into business opportunities.
 He worked in the finance industry before starting a health management application and a business in the entertainment industry.
 He later became a business facilitator helping Chinese companies in the merger and acquisitions of overseas companies.

+### **Online Programme/Event Administrative Information**

+***online event***

+• This programme will take place on Zoom.

+• A link to the virtual programme will be sent to your email.

+• Please ensure that you enter a valid email address.

+• You may access Zoom through the app or web browser.

 <a href="https://www.eventbrite.com/e/post-covid-19-future-the-new-norm-of-doing-business-in-china-registration-110919093996"><img src="\images\past-events\08-Jul-2020\EOA eDM V5.jpg" style="width:650px;" /></a>